 ‘The Awards have been designed to encourage Australian Indigenous students, in Kindergarten to Year 12 studying in NSW, to use their reading, writing and creative skills’.

-Applications for this competition close at the end of Term 3 each Year.
+Applications for this competition close at the end of Term 3 each year.
+Other dates once these are advised.

 ‘The competition is now open to entrants from Years 5-12 students as well as teachers in Queensland state and independent schools and Northern Territory independent schools.
 Poster and Entry Form available’ from the site.